 Training parents on what to look out for

-To teach parents about social media, schools can host informational sessions about best practices and what parents should look out for when it comes to social media activity and trends.
-The sessions can be provided either in-person, such as part of an Open House event, or virtually.
-Schools can even partner with mental health professionals or law enforcement to instruct these sessions.
-School staff can also be included, as it’s equally important that they know what to look out for too.
+To teach parents about social media, schools can host informational sessions about best practices and what parents should look for when it comes to social media activity and trends.
+These sessions can be provided either in person, as part of an Open House or similar event, or virtually.

 How can Raptor help?